Potatoasad/Potatoasad/README.md

 ### Hi there 👋
 - ⚡ I'm a graduate student in Physics trying to advance methods for gravitational wave population analysis
 - 🔭 I also work on creating precision tests of theories beyond Einstein's theory of General Relativity, by looking at specific frequencies in the gravitational waves produced by black hole mergers.
 - 💻 I'm a big fan of the Julia programming language, and end up doing most of my numerical work there.
+But I also tend to create packages with some sort of JAX backend.

 <!--